JakeDennis/FinancialAnalysis/README.md

-Work in progress repository that utilizes r and python to analyze securities for potential investment opportunities.
+Work in progress repository that will utilize r and python to analyze securities for potential investment opportunities.

-# Financial Metrics
+## Financial Metrics
   * Earnings / Share (EPS)
   * Earnings / Share Growth
   * Current Ratio